Making/Breaking the Binary

 For these rare appearances in Philadelphia, Ciani will showcase both sides of her estimable artistry: a solo piano showcase and a rare return to the instrument she helped define and innovate, the Buchla modular synthesizer.

-Please note: Suzanne Ciani's two-night engagement in Philadelphia will start with a Buchla performance at International House on Wednesday March 29th, presented by the project Making/Breaking the Binary: Women, Art, and Technology (1968-1985) and the University of Pennsylvania Deparment of Music.
-A conversation with Ciani and curator Kelsey Halliday Johnson will take place at 5pm on the 29th at International House; the event is free and open to the public.
+Please note: A conversation with Ciani and Making/Breaking the Binary curator Kelsey Halliday Johnson will take place at 5pm on the 29th at International House; the event is free and open to the public.

 Ars Nova Workshop is a Philadelphia nonprofit jazz and experimental music presenting organization.
 ANW informs, inspires, and challenges listeners to elevate the role of jazz, improvisation, and experimental music in contemporary culture.
 ANW events provide a forum for discourse, emergent trends in contemporary music, and unique forms of cultural exchange, while nurturing a diverse community for innovative music.